isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 <div class="panel">
   <div class="libby">
-  <p>There is currently no limit to the number of devices that you can use to sign in to Libby.
-In comparison, users can use up to six different devices to sign in to the OverDrive app with an OverDrive account or library card.</p>
+  <p>There is currently no limit to the number of devices that you can use to sign in to Libby.</p>

 </div></div>

-<button class="accordion">Will my loans, holds and book progress <i>(e.g. bookmarks) </i>be synced across multiple devices and apps if I am using:  </button>
+<button class="accordion">Will my loans, holds and book progress <i>(e.g. bookmarks) </i>be synced across multiple devices and apps if I am using Libby / the NLB Mobile app and Libby?</button>

 <div class="panel">
   <div class="libby">
       <p><em>Libby</em></p>
 <ul>
 <li>Libby automatically syncs your loans, holds and book progress between devices, as long as you have an internet connection and your library cards are on each device.
 To manually sync your Shelf, go to Shelf &gt; Actions.
-Select Synchronize Shelf.</li>
+Select 'Synchronise Shelf'.</li>
 </ul>
-<p><em>NLB Mobile app, OverDrive and Libby</em></p>
+<p><em>NLB Mobile app and Libby</em></p>
 <ul>
 <li>Only the loans and holds will be synced across these apps.</li>
 <li>Bookmarks from NLB Mobile will not be seen in Libby as they are actually different features on NLB Mobile and Libby.
 'Bookmarks' on NLB Mobile refer to bookmarks of favourite physical and digital items, while 'Bookmarks' on Libby refer to the bookmarking of pages or timestamps within the digital items.</li>
 </ul>